RobynSoar/hangman/README.md

 This aids the creation of the game by showing validators for user input, where functions are needed as well as game end points.

 ![Hangman flowchart using Lucidchart](documentation/flowchart/hangman-flowchart.png)

+### Text colours

+Colorama was imported to use coloured font within the terminal.

+White
+    - For basic rules at the beginning and anything within the gameplay.

+Cyan
+    - For the greeting message, presents as an excited colour hue.

+Blue
+    - For the goodbye message, presents as a more sullen hue.

+Yellow
+    - For any important information such as exiting the game and reiteration.

+Red
+    - For any messages such as incorrect inputs, wrong guesses or losing the game.

+Green
+    - For any correct guesses and winning the game.

+### Terminal Sizing

+The Hangman game was designed in Python for a terminal 80 characters wide and 24 lines high.

+The game was designed to display correctly within the 80 character limit.

 ### Imported Libraries